GRAND RAPIDS — The historic Waters Building in downtown Grand Rapids is now under new management.

 Farmington Hills, Mich.-based Friedman Real Estate Solution Inc. announced this month that it had been awarded the management contract for the 280,000-square-foot building, which is in receivership.

-The building went into foreclosure last September, according to former building owner, Bill Godrey, partner at the Ann Arbor-based Three Oaks Group LLC.
+The building went into foreclosure last September, according to former building owner, Bill Godfrey, partner at the Ann Arbor-based Three Oaks Group LLC.
 The company also owns Waters Realty and Development, which managed the property.

 With the collapse of the financial markets and the ensuing recession, property values took a huge hit across the board.
 Three Oaks felt the weight and decided it wasn’t worth it to reinvest any more money into the building.